United States Capitol with blue sky background

 2. Why are both national and state documents listed?
 (National and state documents both define and protect our nation’s values.)

-11. Have students take a minute to write down what they see in the image.
+7. Have students take a minute to write down what they see in the images.

-14. Guide students to a discussion of how this image helps convey the checks and balances in our government.
+10. Guide students to a discussion of how this helps convey the checks and balances in our government.

 1. Why did the Founding Fathers divide the powers of government among three branches?